MaxineXiaoyueMa/ds-notes/docs/notes/misc/algorithm-summary.md

 ### Logistic Regression

+### Decision Trees
+1. Split criteria:
+   1. Gini Impurity: the probability of a randomly selected sample is wrongly classified
+   2. Entropy: the amount of information(surprise) enclosed
+1. Feature importance:
+   1. Gini importance: Gini impurity reduction due to each feature from each tree, averaged over all trees
+   2. Permutation importance: mean accuracy (or any other metrics) reduction due to permuting each features, averaged over all trees

-### Random Forest Classifier - discriminative model
+### Random Forest Classifier - discriminative model P(y|x)

 ### Gradient Boosted Trees